flyingfisch/flyingfisch.github.io-src/_posts/2021-06-04-three-weeks-of-hungarian.md

 ## Resources

 * [Word order for adverbs of frequency](https://myhunlang.com/2010/09/28/vocabulary-adverbs-of-frequency/) - I was having trouble understanding where adverbs of frequency belong in a sentence and this blog post helped
+* UPDATE: Just found [this website](http://hungarianonline.hu/index.php), and I was able to read [this article](http://hungarianonline.hu/kolbaszos-magyar-reggeli) without much trouble!
+I'm excited that I've finally found something I can read that isn't too difficult!

 ## Corrections